-NXLog can collect various types of system logs on GNU/Linux platforms.
+NXLog can collect various types of Linux logs on GNU/Linux platforms.
 For deployment details, see the supported Linux platforms and the corresponding installation page for RHEL/CentOS, Debian/Ubuntu, or SLES.
 Notes are also available about hardening and monitoring NXLog on Linux.

-- Custom Programs and Scripts
+- Custom programs and scripts

 The im_exec module allows log data to be collected from custom external programs.
 The im_perl, im_python and im_ruby modules can also be used to implement integration with custom data sources or sources that are not supported out-of-the-box.